 - National Railroad Passenger Corporation (Amtrak).
 Member of the legal team serving as counsel to Amtrak in its negotiations with freight railroads concerning the terms and compensation governing access to rail lines.
 The National Railroad Passenger Corporation, doing business as Amtrak, is a publicly funded railroad service operated and managed as a for-profit corporation to provide intercity passenger train service in the United States.
 It operates 374 trains each day on 31,500 miles of track in 46 states and three Canadian provinces.
 For the most part, Amtrak is a tenant on the nation's freight railroads.
 The Firm also represents Amtrak in U.S. Surface Transportation Board proceedings related to rail line access.

 - California High-Speed Rail Authority – California High-Speed Rail.
 Member of the legal team advising CHSRA on institutional arrangements, procurement plan and financing options.
 The Firm has been involved with this project since its inception in 1996.
 The $68 billion California High-Speed Rail project will connect Northern to Southern California.
 It is the first high-speed rail project in North America and among the largest global infrastructure projects ever undertaken.
 Nossaman serves as primary outside legal advisor to CHSRA for this 800-mile, 24-station system using a series of design-build contracts.
 The first $1 billion design-build contract has been awarded to help develop the Central Valley segment.
-The second design-build project (estimated at $1.5-2 billion) is currently in procurement.
+The second $1.23 billion design-build contract was awarded in December 2014.